teaching-on-testbeds/cloud-chi/index.md

       -   requirements.txt
       -   Dockerfile

+where

-where `static` and `templates` are directories containing the HTML, CSS, and JS materials to implement the front end; `food11.pth` is a Pytorch model and `app.py` implements a web application in Flask serving this model, `requirements.txt` specifies the Python libraries required, and `Dockerfile` is a set of instructions for building a container image.
+-   `static` and `templates` are directories containing the HTML, CSS, and JS materials to implement the front end
+-   `food11.pth` is a Pytorch model,
+-   `app.py` implements a web application in Flask serving this model,
+-   `requirements.txt` specifies the Python libraries required,
+-   and `Dockerfile` is a set of instructions for building a container image.

 We can take a closer look at the `Dockerfile` to see how the container image will be built.
 It is based on a Python image; then it installs Python libraries, copies the contents of the repository into the working directory, exposes port 8000 on the container, and then runs the Python application (which will listen for incoming connections on port 8000).